-Integrated into our family practice clinic we have a weekly Resident Dermatology Clinic and biweekly Resident Procedure Clinic and twice monthly Resident Sports Medicine Clinic.
+Integrated into our family practice clinic we have a weekly Resident Dermatology Clinic, twice weekly Resident Procedure Clinic and twice monthly Resident Sports Medicine Clinic.
 There is extensive hands-on teaching in these clinics.
 The dermatology clinic is staffed by a staff dermatologist and two resident physicians.
 The residents in this clinic will learn how to perform common dermatology procedures including shave and punch biopsies, electrodessication and curettage, liquid nitrogen treatment of skin lesions, etc. The procedure clinic provides services like IUD placement, EMB’s, removal of “lumps and bumps”, cortisone injections, and circumcisions, etc. The clinic is staffed by family practice faculty who directly observe and mentor the residents while they perform the procedures.
 Our sports medicine clinic is supervised by two Board-Certified Sports Medicine faculty.
 Residents will be exposed to a variety of common sports medicine and musculoskeletal conditions including common shoulder, hip and knee conditions.
 Supervised by a board-certified OB/Gyn, the resident gynecology clinic offers residents training in how to manage a variety of common women’s health issues including heavy or abnormal menstrual bleeding, contraceptive care, vulvar and vaginal disorders, and pelvic pain to name a few.

 The Woodland Hills Family Medicine Residency Program is actively involved in several community clinics.
 Our residency program has a community medicine fellow who is specifically dedicated to working with our residents the community clinics that we serve.
 The residents rotate through the various free clinics on a longitudinal basis throughout their residency.
-Our community medicine sites include the Free Clinic of Simi Valley, Conejo Valley Free Clinic, MEND (Meet Each Need with Dignity) clinic, and Free Valley Teen Clinic at Monroe High School.
+Our community medicine sites include the Free Clinic of Simi Valley, Conejo Valley Free Clinic, and the Teen Clinic based out of James Monroe High School.
 For residents who have a passion for community health, there is an opportunity to complete our community medicine health track.

 Additionally, the residents and faculty provide medical support for the Kaiser Permanente Los Angeles Marathon and have ample opportunities to provide medical support at a variety of other community sporting and outdoor events.
 In fact, our residents heavily participated in the 2015 Special Olympics in Los Angeles, including providing host town support to the athletes.